 - Emirates – 5% off fares from the US

-- Etihad – Up to 10% off Business and coach class fares
+- Etihad – Up to 10% off coach and Business class fares for certain destinations departing the US

-- Qantas – 8% to 25% off fares between the US and Australia/NZ, depending on flight direction
+- Qantas – Up to 25% off fares between the US and Australia/NZ, depending on flight direction

 - Singapore Airlines – Up to 15% off select flights from the US